Eventonomy

 Recipe: Add a Custom Block

-Goal: Register a Gutenberg block that inherits the shared eventonomy Interactivity store and reads the canonical REST envelope - without duplicating store or API logic.
+Goal: Register a Gutenberg block that inherits the shared eventonomy Interactivity store and reads the canonical REST envelope, without duplicating store or API logic.

 Seams Used